 Here are a few things you can do:

-This is something I discussed with almost everyone in the sessions this week.
 Learning JavaScript is incredibly exciting because it allows you to bring your creative ideas to life.
 However, the temptation is to dive straight in immediately, even before you are ready.

 Why work on a never-done-before idea when you are still struggling with basic loops?